-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.
+These unconsolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting standards Board (IASB) and adopted by European Commission.

-These financial statements have been prepared on consolidated basis as required by Bulgarian Accountancy Act.
-They were approved by the Management Board of the Bank on March 6, 2012.
+These financial statements have been prepared on unconsolidated basis as required by Bulgarian Accountancy Act.
+They should be read in conjunction with the consolidated financial statements which were approved by the Management Board of the Bank on March 6, 2012.
 Whenever deemed necessary for comparison reasons, certain positions in prior year financial statements have been reclassified.